Daytime Fatigue. Symptoms and Treatment

 Learn the Beauty Restorer Ritual.

-In the evening, have a long soak with our bath minerals and practise an extended version of our Rescue Breath Ritual.
+In the evening, have a long soak with our Mineral Bath and practise an extended version of our Rescue Breath Ritual.
 Potent ingredients including Himalayan pink salts supercharge the water to relieve stress.

 The combination of water, deep breathing and the bath minerals will help reduce anxiety levels and switch your nervous system into its rest phase.